Ignatsyuk/vue-image-svg/README.md

 ```

 #### - `alt`
-An alternate text for an image, if the image cannot be displayed.
+An alternate text for an image, if the image cannot be displayed

 ```html
 <Image src="/image.svg" alt="Application Logo" />